RosettaCommons/documentation/rosetta_basics/preparation/preparing-structures.md

 *This page describes the standard procedure for preparing protein structures for Rosetta.
 To prepare ligands for use with Rosetta, see the [[preparing ligands]] page.
 To prepare non-peptide polymers, see the [[preparing PDB files for non-peptide polymers]] page.
 For PDB files containing both proteins and RNA, see the [[RNA-protein changes]] page.

-Author:
-* Relaxation with all-heavy-atom constraints by Lucas Nivon and Rocco Moretti.
-* Clean PDB section by Jeliazko Jeliazkov.
-* Other answers collated by Steven Lewis and Ramesh Jha.

 [[_TOC_]]

 # Application Purpose